-What Is the "Reasonable Expectation of Privacy"?
+What Is the 'Reasonable Expectation of Privacy'?

-Reasonable Expectation of Privacy and the Constitution
+Reasonable Expectations of Privacy and Constitutional Rights

-Expectation of Privacy in the Home
+Expectations of Privacy in the Home

-Expectation of Privacy in Public
+Expectations of Privacy in Public

-Similarly, privacy law can also protect someone from being shown in the media if her image isn't used in a way that informs on a matter of public interest and publication of the image would cause her considerable embarrassment, even if no personal information is disseminated.
+Similarly, privacy law can also protect someone from being shown in the media if their image isn't used in a way that informs on a matter of public interest and if the publication of the image would cause considerable embarrassment, even without personal information.